pogrebinsky2010/Diagrams-for-operating-systems/README.md

 # Diagrams-for-operating-systems
-Diagram representation of a driver in a multiplexer system
+Diagram representation of a network driver in a multiplexer program.